-The Bennetts and the Morrills were related pioneer families in Silver City, New Mexico.
+The Bennetts and the Morrills were related pioneer families in Silver City, NM.
 Cornelius Bennett was a town founder, and served as a school trustee and probate judge.
 John B. Morrill was a councilman, and operated the general store J.B.
 Morrill and Co.